hommealone/helpful-wp-functions/README.md

 # helpful-wp-functions
 Helpful functions to add to your WordPress themes.

-You can add these functions to your functions.php file, or keep them as a distinct file and add an include() to your functions.php file.
+You can add these functions a la carte to your functions.php file, or keep them all as a distinct file and add using an include() in your functions.php file.
+Comment in or out those which you are/are not using.

 ```
 <?php
+/**
+ * Custom functions that we commonly use in our Wordpress themes
+ *
+ * @package _tk
+ */

+/*
+ * Site functions for this theme
+ * Author: Paul Solomon
+*/

 /*
  * Remove garbage from head
 */